onlyhavecans/squirrels.wtf/content/posts/2025-09-09-buying-music-in-2025.md

   - self-hosting
   - drm
 ---
-Recently I wrote about [[2025-04-29-use-bandcamp-but-dont-trust-bandcamp|bandcamp]] and why I buy music in general, but I thought I would also talk about I buy music, and how I listen to it.
+Recently I wrote about [bandcamp]({{< relref "2025-04-29-use-bandcamp-but-dont-trust-bandcamp.md" >}}) and why I buy music in general, but I thought I would also talk about I buy music, and how I listen to it.

 ## Where I Buy Music
 ### #1 Bandcamp